Ordered Yao graphs: maximum degree, edge density, and clique numbers: Clique numbers

 To prove the upper bound, consider a set $P$ of $n$ points on a generic line (not parallel to any of the $\ell_i$).
 It is easy to see that each point contains all the others in (at most) two sectors, and thus its outdegree is at most two regardless of the ordering.
 Hence, the clique number of the $k$-sector ordered Yao graph is at most $3$.

 For $k=n=3$, take a triangle centered at the origin and whose vertices are on $\ell_0$, $\ell_1$ and $\ell_2$, see Figure~\ref{fig:k=n=3}.
-It it easy to see that for every order, the corresponding $3$-sector ordered Yao graph contains only two edges, and thus it is triangle-free.
+It is easy to see that for every order, the corresponding $3$-sector ordered Yao graph contains only two edges, and thus it is triangle-free.

 Now we prove the lower bounds.
-Our goal is to find three points $p_1, p_2, p_3$ in an arbitrary point set $P$ such that one of them, say $p_3$, contains the other two in different $k$-sectors.
+Our goal is to find three points $p_1, p_2, p_3$ in an arbitrary point set $P$ such that one of them, say $p_3$, contains the other two in different sectors.
 For such a triple, the $k$-sector ordered Yao graph corresponding to the order contains a triangle $p_1p_2p_3$.

 First, consider the case when $k$ is even.
-Among $3$ arbitrary points, there is one, which is neither topmost, nor bottommost and thus does not contain the other two in the same $k$-sector, and we are done.
+Among $3$ arbitrary points, there is one, which is neither topmost, nor bottommost and thus does not contain the other two in the same sector, and we are done.

-Similarly, if $k\ge6$, then an arbitrary triangle from $P$ has one angle at least $\frac{\pi}{3} \ge \frac{2\pi}{k}$, and thus its vertex contains the other two in different $k$-sectors.
+Similarly, if $k\ge6$, then an arbitrary triangle from $P$ has one angle at least $\frac{\pi}{3} \ge \frac{2\pi}{k}$, and thus its vertex contains the other two in different sectors.

 If $k=5$, we take three arbitrary points from $P$ and translate the angles of their triangle $\Delta$ to a common origin, which divides the plane into $3$ `cones' and $3$ `complementary cones', see Figure~\ref{fig:k=5}.

 By the pigeonhole principle, either one of the cones contains at least one of the $\ell_i$'s, or at least one of the dual cones contains two.
-In the first case, we are done, because one of the three points has the other two in different $5$-sectors.
+In the first case, we are done, because one of the three points has the other two in different sectors.
 In the second case, we are also done, since one of the angles of $\Delta$ is larger than $\frac{2\pi}{5}$, and thus it must contain an $\ell_i$.